spack/spack/lib/spack/docs/config_yaml.rst

 ``build_stage``
 --------------------

-Spack is designed to run out of a user home directories, and on many systems the home directory a (slow) network filesystem.
+Spack is designed to run out of a user home directory, and on many systems the home directory is a (slow) network filesystem.
 On most systems, building in a temporary filesystem results in faster builds than building in the home directory.
 Usually, there is also more space available in the temporary location than in the home directory.
 So, Spack tries to